To Qualify for ASHA Certification in Audiology

 - Receive a passing score on the Praxis Audiology exam.

 To Qualify for ASHA Certification in Speech-Language Pathology

-The Praxis II exam in Speech-Language Pathology is used as a requirement for the ASHA Certificate of Clinical Competence.
+The Praxis exam in Speech-Language Pathology is used as a requirement for the ASHA Certificate of Clinical Competence.
 To qualify, an applicant must:

 - Submit the completed and signed Speech-Language Pathology certification application with appropriate dues/fees.